-- 61. Defendant Mallinckrodt plc is an Irish public limited company with its headquarters in Staines-upon-Thames, Surrey, United Kingdom.
+- 66. Defendant Mallinckrodt plc is an Irish public limited company with its headquarters in Staines-upon-Thames, Surrey, United Kingdom.
 Mallinckrodt plc was incorporated in January 2013 with the purpose of holding the pharmaceuticals business of Covidien plc, which was fully transferred to Mallinckrodt plc in June of that year.
-Mallinckrodt plc also operates under the registered business name Mallinckrodt Pharmaceuticals, with its U.S. headquarters in Hazelwood, Missouri. - 62.
-Defendant Mallinckrodt LLC is a limited liability company organized and existing under the laws of the State of Delaware. - 63.
-Defendant SpecGx LLC is a Delaware limited liability company with its headquarters in Clayton, Missouri, and is registered with the Nevada Secretary of State to do business in Nevada. - 64.
-Mallinckrodt plc, Mallinckrodt LLC, and SpecGx LLC, together with their DEA and Nevada registrant and licensee subsidiaries and affiliates (collectively, "Mallinckrodt"), manufacture, market, sell, and distribute pharmaceutical drugs throughout the United States, and in Nevada.
-Mallinckrodt is the largest U.S. supplier of opioid pain medications and among the top ten generic pharmaceutical manufacturers in the United States, based on prescriptions. - 65.
+Mallinckrodt plc also operates under the registered business name Mallinckrodt Pharmaceuticals, with its U.S. headquarters in Hazelwood, Missouri. - 67.
+Defendant Mallinckrodt LLC is a limited liability company organized and existing under the laws of the State of Delaware. - 68.
+Defendant SpecGx LLC is a Delaware limited liability company with its headquarters in Clayton, Missouri, and is registered with the Nevada Secretary of State to do business in Nevada.

+- 69. Mallinckrodt plc, Mallinckrodt LLC, and SpecGx LLC, together with their DEA and Nevada registrant and licensee subsidiaries and affiliates (collectively, "Mallinckrodt"), manufacture, market, sell, and distribute pharmaceutical drugs throughout the United States, and in Nevada.
+Based on prescriptions, Mallinckrodt is the largest U.S. supplier of opioid pain medications and among the top ten generic pharmaceutical manufacturers in the United States. - 70.
 Mallinckrodt manufactures and markets two branded opioids: Exalgo, which is extended-release hydromorphone, sold in 8, 12, 16, and 32 mg dosage strengths, and Roxicodone, which is oxycodone, sold in 15 and 30 mg dosage strengths.
 In 2009, Mallinckrodt Inc., a subsidiary of Covidien plc, acquired the U.S. rights to Exalgo.
 Exalgo was approved for the treatment of chronic pain in 2012.
 Mallinckrodt further expanded its branded opioid portfolio in 2012 by purchasing Roxicodone from Xanodyne Pharmaceuticals.
 In addition, Mallinckrodt developed Xartemis XR, an extended-release combination of oxycodone and acetaminophen, which the FDA approved in March 2014, and which Mallinckrodt has since discontinued.
-Mallinckrodt promoted its branded opioid products with its own direct sales force.

-- While it has sought to develop its branded opioid products, Mallinckrodt has long been a leading manufacturer of generic opioids.
-Mallinckrodt also estimated, based on IMS Health data for 2015, that its generics claimed an approximately 23% market share of DEA Schedules II and III opioid and oral solid dose medications.13 - 67.
-Mallinckrodt operates a vertically integrated business in the United States: (1) importing raw opioid materials, (2) manufacturing generic opioid products, primarily at its facility in Hobart, New York, and (3) marketing and selling its products to drug distributors, specialty pharmaceutical distributors, retail pharmacy chains, pharmaceutical benefit managers with mail-order pharmacies, and hospital buying groups. - 68.
+Mallinckrodt promoted its branded opioid products with its own direct sales force. - 71.
+Mallinckrodt operates a vertically integrated business in the United States: (1) importing raw opioid materials, (2) manufacturing generic opioid products, primarily at its facility in Hobart, New York, and (3) marketing and selling its products to drug distributors, specialty pharmaceutical distributors, retail pharmacy chains, pharmaceutical benefit managers with mail-order pharmacies, and hospital buying groups. - 72.
 Among the drugs Mallinckrodt manufactures or has manufactured are the following:

 Product Name Chemical Name

 Exalgo Hydromorphone hydrochloride, extended release

 Roxicodone Oxycodone hydrochloride

 Xartemis XR Oxycodone hydrochloride and acetaminophen

 Methadose Methadone hydrochloride

-Generic Morphine sulfate, extended release

-Generic Morphine sulfate oral solution

-Generic Fentanyl transdermal system

-Generic Oral transmucosal fentanyl citrate

-Generic Oxycodone and acetaminophen

-Generic Hydrocodone bitartrate and acetaminophen

-Generic Hydromorphone hydrochloride